SoftCafe/GMAT-6-DOF-Simulator/requirements/README.md

-# How to Organize Packages
+# How to Organize Requirements

 Place requirements documents in this directory.